 Post 16 is a very popular area with Biology, Chemistry and Physics being offered at Advanced Level with many candidates attending prestigious Russell Group universities.

 The excellent results at each Key Stage are a reflection of the hard work and dedication shown by the Science Team.
-The results for 2018 at GCSE show the outstanding commitment of the Science team: 9-4 grade percentage of 97% in Biology, 97% in Chemistry and 94% in Physics.
-At A level in 2018 there was a 100% pass rate for A Level Biology, Chemistry and Physics.
+The results for 2017 at GCSE show the commitment of the Science team: A-C grade percentage of 96% in Biology, 97% in Chemistry and 93% in Physics.
+At A level in 2017 there was a 100% pass rate for A Level Biology, Chemistry and Physics.

 Working together as a team, we meet regularly to formalise aims and discuss how to implement them effectively.
 We work together to develop teaching and learning and share good practice.
+Our team of technicians provide the resources to enable us to deliver a range of practical work to enhance student learning.
+There is a continued emphasis on the use of ICT in the classroom.